 6. Use Digital Tools for Formative Assessment, Not Just Summative

 When technology became more widely available in schools, and a dedicated computer lab was all the rage, most used it as time to type a paper, do research, or create a PowerPoint or brochure.

-Today, with so much technology at our disposal, teachers can maximize digital tools to engage students throughout the learning cycle instead of focusing only on summative products.
+With so much technology at our disposal today, teachers can maximize digital tools to engage students throughout the learning cycle instead of focusing only on summative products.
 I see this as a mainstay in many classrooms, even those that are one-to-one.

 Even when we consider some of the more tangible products we have created in our classrooms—the tri-fold, the brochure, the diorama—they’re still pretty static and finite.